-ACE is seeking Corps Members dedicated to serving 13 or 24 weeks on conservation projects, including habitat restoration and trail construction & maintenance.
+ACE is seeking Corps Members dedicated to serving 26 weeks on the Trillium Gap trail project in Great Smoky Mountains National Park.
 This opportunity is intended for young adults with a deep interest in contributing to conservation efforts.

 Corps Members volunteer their energy and enthusiasm, working long hours in adverse weather conditions, to do work that is not always glamorous.
 This opportunity is intended for environmental stewards who are eager to give back to our public lands.

-Benefits: Members will receive a Living Allowance Stipend of $110/week, paid bi-weekly.
+Benefits: Members will receive a Living Allowance Stipend of $140/week, paid bi-weekly.

 ACE provides Corps Members with food on project days; Corps Members are responsible for providing their own food on off-days.

-Gear: ACE provides each member their own tent.
-The member will provide his or her own sleeping bag, sleeping pad, rain gear, hiking boots.
+Gear: ACE provides each member their own tent, ACE uniform shirts, personal protective equipment and rain gear.
+The member will provide his or her own sleeping bag, sleeping pad, hiking boots.
 Upon acceptance to the program, Corps Members will receive a more extensive packing list.
 Weather during this time of year can be highly variable so plan on bringing layers of warm clothing and adequate rain gear.

-Travel: ACE provides transportation to and from worksites; personal vehicles are not necessary throughout the member's term of service.
+Travel: ACE provides transportation to and from worksites; personal vehicles are not necessary throughout the member's term of service and parking for personal vehicles is not available at ACE housing.
 ACE does not provide relocation assistance.

 Corps Members serve in professionally supervised teams as they explore future outdoor careers, learn practical field skills, and develop confidence as emerging leaders in the field of conservation.
 Members are afforded opportunities to learn and train under the guidance of professional mentors within ACE, while gaining invaluable career perspectives working alongside staff from the National Park Service, US Forest Service, Bureau of Land Management, US Fish and Wildlife Service, and many other stewards of our nation's public lands.